Tugcga/MaterialXSI/README.md

 The repository contains sources of the addon for [Softimage](https://en.wikipedia.org/wiki/Autodesk_Softimage), which implements initial support of the [MaterialX](https://materialx.org/).

 ### Supported features
-* Export any nodes from Shader Tree into *.mtlx
+* Export any nodes from Shader Tree into either native *.mtlx, or to *.osl, *.glsl, *.mdl and *.msl shader formats
 * Nodes from default MaterialX library exports as native nodes
 * Export as whole material and selected sets of nodes